LucasSte/MlxTorch/README.md

 # MlxTorch

 This is a fork of PyTorch with the intent to experiment having the MLX as a backend.
 The goal was simply to detect if such an integration was possible and whether we would have any gains.

+This branch tests deferring the execution of code in the GPU until the final result is necessary in an attempt to improve performance over the eager implementation.

+This solution is likely the preferred for the continuation of this library if there is enough interest.

 ### Comparison with MPS